premkyumnam/Task-3_L-1/README.md

   </table>
 <br<<br>
-Thus, I got the required keys of the given two questions of the task3:<br><br> A huge thanks to Conifyz Technologies for this amazing learning opportunity!
+Thus, I got the required keys of the given two questions of the task3:<br><br> A huge thanks to Cognifyz Technologies for this amazing learning opportunity!
 Every step in this journey is helping me grow, and I'm excited for what's next.<br><br>

 Explore the full project on LinkedIn and GitHub:<br>
 https://www.linkedin.com/in/yumnam-premkumar-singh-6347a8145/<br>